 - Aching legs and swollen ankles that can lead to moderate discomfort

 - Dry and itchy skin in the affected area (venous eczema)

 - Heavy-feeling legs, particularly at night or after exercise

 - Injuries that result in lengthened bleeding in the affected area

-- Lipodermatosclerosis – a shrinking of the skin due to the fat under the skin hardening
+- Lipodermatosclerosis (shrinking of the skin caused by hardening of the fat under the skin)

 - Spider veins in the affected area, often accompanied by a discoloration of the skin to a shiny, darkened color

 - Swollen and twisted veins that are green, purple or blue in color

 Varicose veins can be found in many parts of the body:

 - Age: Varicose veins are far more likely to develop in old age